Check Your Brand Before Brewing

 What can truly hurt you, though, is if you’ve already built your business around a brand and someone challenges your use of their mark.
 “We can’t always overcome direct hits,” says Romano.
 “In our experience, the way the law is developed, if you don’t have one of the legal defenses or compromises available, and you get a direct hit—and there’s no other marks in your area—it’s really difficult to overcome.”

 The issue isn’t always with a competitor, either.
 “You may never get sued by a winery if you’re a brewery, but you do lose the ability to get a national registration,” says Romano.
 “Without a national registration, you lose nationwide protection.
 Often, craft breweries don’t distribute nationally because there are tons of restrictions and regulations in doing so.
 Chances are they aren’t going to distribute in all 50 states, and that leaves them vulnerable to someone stepping in where they aren’t distributing and setting up a competing brand.”

-Some of the major concerns aoubt speaking to an attorney are driven by cost—which doesn’t need to be the case.
-According to Romano, you can almost always get a free inquiry to at least know your options.
+Some of the major concerns about speaking to an attorney are driven by cost—which doesn’t need to be the case.
+According to Romano, a small business can almost always get a free inquiry to at least know the options.
 He further advises to not ask about whether or not your brand name is good: “I can tell you what I think of your brand—whether it’s legally strong or not,” he says.
 “But I can’t tell you if it’s going to resonate with consumers.